- How does font licensing work?

 I need to download the fonts I’ve licensed but the link doesn’t work anymore.

-The links we email to you are valid for 72 hours only.
+The links we email you are valid for 72 hours only.
 But don’t you worry.
-You can access your purchase history by clicking “Login / Register” on the top right.
+You can access your purchase history by clicking “Login / Register” at the top of this page.
 If you are already logged in, click “Your Account” instead.
 You will then be presented with a list of all your past purchases from which you can download the fonts any time you need.

-As an exception, if you have licensed Graviola around its release (late 2014, early 2015), please email us at firstname.lastname@example.org.
-We did not require users to create accounts back then so you probably don’t have a password.
+As an exception, if you have licensed Graviola around its release date (late 2014, early 2015), please email us at email@example.com.
+We did not require customers to create accounts back then so you probably don’t have a password.

 How does font licensing work?